-Can a VPN be Hacked?
+Can a VPN Be Hacked?

 Prolific hackers will tell you that pretty much any technology can be hacked - and this is true, in theory.
 However, this all comes down to how much effort is required to hack something.
-This is why VPNs are often recommended as a way to protect yourself against malware and hacking - as they come with incredibly secure technologies.
+That is why VPNs are often recommended as a way to protect yourself against malware and hacking - as they come with incredibly secure technologies.

 We have a comprehensive article that answers the question of whether VPNs can be hacked - by inspecting different hacking methods and their ability to dive into your private data.
 As you'll see for yourself, you should be safe and protected from hacking in 99.99% of the cases.

-Are VPNs Safe for Online Banking?
+Are VPNs Safe Enough for Online Banking?

-By encrypting your Web connection and preventing any data leaks, VPNs can create a safe environment for transmitting any confidential information.
+By encrypting your Web connection and preventing any data leaks, VPNs can create a safe environment for transmitting your confidential information.
 Also, today's VPNs often come with a high level of encryption (256-bit AES), which is something that banking apps and services don't offer.

-How to Use a VPN Safely?
+How to Find a VPN That Is Safe to Use?

 Are Free VPNs Safe to Use?

-Free VPNs don't bring the same level of security as premium options do.
-They come with bandwidth limitations and data caps, and they can't be used to unblock websites.
+Free VPNs don't bring the same level of security as their premium competitors.
+They come with bandwidth limitations and strict data caps, and they can't be used to unblock websites.

 And what's even more worrying, many of those VPNs collect your private data and track you via advertisement trackers.
 Of course, there are many other reasons why free VPNs aren't safe, so use the provided link to learn more.